 Ackee which hails from West Africa has a creamy texture and bland flavor.
 I like to think of it as a blank slate.
 Many people compare it to scrambled egg but I am sure that has more to do with appearance than flavor.
 To make Ackee & Saltfish, cook the yellow fruit in water and then combine it with salt fish that has been cooked and flaked.
 The dish is then seasoned with, fresh herbs and black pepper or hot pepper or both to make a tasty entree that’s perfect any time of day.
 An ackee & saltfish recipe appears at the bottom of this post.

 Ackee, as shown here, bears in triplets in a single pod.
 Occasionally you may come across a twin or quadruplet.
 Unopened ackee contains a toxin called hypoglycin.
 So it is crucial that you only use ackee from pods that have opened naturally on the tree.
 When purchasing canned ackee make certain it comes from a reputable producer.
 Ackee cooks and falls apart very easily.
 If you are using raw ackee, place them in a strainer, or steamer basket to boil for about 7 minutes.
 That way you can easily remove them from the water.

 - 2 – 3 thin slices hot pepper finely chopped

 - 1 sm tomato chopped ,optional

 - ½ tsp black pepper

-To cook ackee add to water with saltfish during last 7 minutes of cooking.
-The ackee color will change from light to dark yellow.
-When cooked ackee will pierce easily with a fork and may begin to fall apart in the water.
-Use a slotted spoon to remove the ackee from the water.
+To cook the Acker, add to water with saltfish during the last 7 minutes of cooking.
+The ackee color will darken slightly as it cooks.
+Use a steamer basket or strainer if available.
+Otherwise, use a slotted spoon to remove the ackee from the water.